 Tongue shape: Swollen

-Symptoms: Lumps Edema Nausea Oedema Nodules Fatigue Obesity Vertigo Belching Vomiting Dizziness Moodiness Overweight Bad breath Depression Watery milk Late period Heavy limbs Clear mucus Listlessness Palpitations Irritability Poor appetite Chest pressure Low metabolism Scanty periods Chest fullness Vagina discharge Breast distention Abdominal fullness Shortness of breath Sore and weak limbs Sputum in the chest Feeling of heaviness Thick tongue coating Pale menstrual blood Dizziness or vertigo Numbness in the limbs Thick menstrual blood Sticky menstrual blood Brown vaginal discharge Excessive vaginal discharge No feeling of distension of the breasts
+Symptoms: Lumps Edema Nausea Tumors Oedema Nodules Obesity Fatigue Vertigo Delirium Belching Vomiting Dizziness Moodiness Overweight Bad breath Depression Watery milk Late period Heavy limbs Clear mucus Listlessness Palpitations Irritability Poor appetite Low metabolism Scanty periods Chest fullness Chest pressure Vagina discharge Breast distention Abdominal fullness Shortness of breath Sore and weak limbs Sputum in the chest Feeling of heaviness Thick tongue coating Pale menstrual blood Dizziness or vertigo Muzziness of the head Numbness in the limbs Thick menstrual blood Sticky menstrual blood Thick greasy secretions Brown vaginal discharge Excessive vaginal discharge Feeling of oppression of the chest No feeling of distension of the breasts

 Yue Ju Wan is sometimes prescribed by TCM practitioners to treat Phlegm.
-This pattern leads to symptoms such as chest pressure, nausea, dizziness and feeling of heaviness.
-Patients with Phlegm typically exhibit slippery (Hua) or wiry (Xian) pulses as well as a tongue with sticky coating, thick coating.
+This pattern leads to symptoms such as feeling of oppression of the chest, muzziness of the head, dizziness and nausea.
+Patients with Phlegm typically exhibit slippery (Hua) or wiry (Xian) pulses as well as swollen tongue with sticky coating .

 Phlegm has a great importance in Chinese Medicine as it is both a condition in and of itself as well as a cause for other diseases.